 Teams

-A team is a smaller group within an organisation, designed for users working together on specific projects or tasks.
+A team is a smaller group within an organisation, designed for users working together on specific projects.
 Teams help keep things organised by allowing focused collaboration with their own set of permissions and roles.

 User Grouping - Teams are where you group users who need to collaborate on specific projects.
 Each team has its own members and set of permissions.